SaitoTech/saito-lite/docs/saito-game-engine/api.md

 The Saito application object contains a reference to the runtime state of the Saito platform.
 It is mostly used for access to common cryptographic functions like hashing [app.crypto.hash()] or to retrieve the publickey of the current player [app.wallet.returnPublicKey()].
 Access to the appliation function can provide very detailed control of the stack.

 #### deck - a deck of cards

 A deck consists of a closed set of cards.
 Each card should be an entry in an associative array where the key is a unique string.
 In the event of a deck with multiple identical cards, the content of the cards can be the same but the key used to index them should be different (i.e. joker1, joker2).
 The Saito Game Engine supports the existence of multiple decks -- decks are assigned a specific deck_id number and interactions with them after creation work by specifying which deck is being used by reference to this deck_id number.

+#### deck_json - JSON.stringify representation of a deck object, where the keys are unique strings that identify cards and the objects contain the information associated with the deck, such as the text or value of cards.

+A deck consists of a closed set of cards.
+Each card should be an entry in an associative array where the key is a unique string.
+In the event of a deck with multiple identical cards, the content of the cards can be the same but the key used to index them should be different (i.e. joker1, joker2).
+The Saito Game Engine supports the existence of multiple decks -- decks are assigned a specific deck_id number and interactions with them after creation work by specifying which deck is being used by reference to this deck_id number.